carbon-language/carbon-lang/llvm/docs/PDB/MsfFile.rst

 the file to disk do you need to swap the value in the SuperBlock to point to the new ``FreeBlockMapBlock``.

-The Free Block Maps are stored as a series of single blocks thoughout the file at intervals of BlockSize.
+The Free Block Maps are stored as a series of single blocks throughout the file at intervals of BlockSize.
 Because each FPM block is of size ``BlockSize`` bytes, it contains 8 times as many bits as an interval has blocks.
 This means that the first block of each FPM refers to the first 8 intervals of the file